Student Bill of Rights and Responsibilities

 - Assault and/or Battery - No student shall threaten or inflict bodily harm or discomfort on another.

-- Breach of Peace - Conduct or expression on College-owned or College-controlled property which disrupts the orderly functioning of the College or is lewd, indecent or obscene is prohibited.
+- Breach of Peace - Conduct or expression on College owned or controlled property which disrupts the orderly functioning of the College or is lewd, indecent or obscene is prohibited.
 Cellular telephones and audible pagers should only be used outside of classrooms.

-- Defamation, Threats and Extortion - Verbal or written communication which exposes any individual or group to hatred, contempt or ridicule and thereby injures the person, property or reputation of another is prohibited.
+- Defamation, Threats and Extortion - Verbal or written communication which exposes any individual or group to hatred, contempt, or ridicule and thereby injures the person, property, of reputation of another is prohibited.

 - Disruption - In accordance with F.S.
 1006.61 (1): "Any person who accepts the privilege extended

 by the laws of this state of attendance at any public postsecondary educational institution

 shall, by attending such institution, be deemed to have given his or her consent to